MicrosoftDocs/win32/desktop-src/cossdk/accessing-xml-web-services-in-wko-mode.md

 ---
-Description: 'You can access and use any XML web service, even if that XML web service was not created using COM+ or even Microsoft Windows, as long as the XML Web Service publishes a WSDL description of its syntax.' ms.assetid: '5b21ff0c-f3a5-464b-b927-a7872ac54fe2'
+Description: You can access and use any XML web service, even if that XML web service was not created using COM+ or even Microsoft Windows, as long as the XML Web Service publishes a WSDL description of its syntax. ms.assetid: 5b21ff0c-f3a5-464b-b927-a7872ac54fe2
-title: Accessing XML Web Services in WKO Mode
+title: Accessing XML Web Services in WKO Mode ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Accessing XML Web Services in WKO Mode